 Failed to load OVI error when re-adding the emulator, you need to use a new name for the same device.
 For example, "Nexus 4 - 4.4.4 - API 19" might be called "Nexus 4 - 4.4.4 - API 19 New".

-NOTE: These steps need to be followed only if you want to be able to use Google services such as maps and push messaging on your Genymotion device.
+NOTE: These steps need to be followed only if you are using Genymotion < 2.10 and you want to be able to use Google services such as maps and push messaging on your Genymotion device.
 For basic testing, these steps can be safely skipped.

 Check out this handy YouTube video for a guided step-by-step of enabling play services in Genymotion.
 You may want to use a newer version of these files based on the desired emulator as found below.